 If a student uses a telecommunications device without authorization during the school day, the device will be confiscated.
-Telecommunication devices confiscated by a teacher will be turned in to the appropriate campus administrator.
+Teachers and school personnel will report telecommunication device infractions to the appropriate campus administrator for confiscation.

 Any telecommunication device turned in to campus administration will be documented and the parent or guardian will be notified.
 The student will receive a discipline referral.
 If this is the student's first offense, they will be allowed to retrieve their device at the end of the school day.
 Subsequent offenses will require the device to be picked up by the parent or guardian at the end of the instructional day and a fee will be assessed.
 Please see campus-specific guidelines for additional information.